medialab/xan/docs/cmd/dedup.md

     xan dedup --help

 dedup options:
     --check                Verify whether the selection has any duplicates, i.e. whether the selected columns satisfy a uniqueness constraint.
     -s, --select <arg>     Select a subset of columns to on which to deduplicate.
                            See 'xan select --help' for the format details.
     -S, --sorted           Use if you know your file is already sorted on the deduplication selection to avoid needing to keep a hashmap of values in memory.
     -l, --keep-last        Keep the last row having a specific identity, rather than the first one.
 Note that it will cost more memory and that no rows will be flushed before the whole file has been read if -S/--sorted is not used.
     -e, --external         Use an external btree index to keep the index on disk and avoid overflowing RAM.
-Does not work with -l/--keep-last and --keep-duplicates.
+Does not work with -l/--keep-last and -k/--keep-duplicates.
-    --keep-duplicates   Emit only the duplicated rows.
+    -k, --keep-duplicates  Emit only the duplicated rows.
-    --choose <expr>     Evaluate an expression that must return whether to keep a newly seen row or not.
+    -C, --choose <expr>    Evaluate an expression that must return whether to keep a newly seen row or not.
 Column name in the given expression will be prefixed with "current_" for the currently kept row and "new_" for the new row to consider.
+    -f, --flag <name>      Instead of filtering duplicated rows, add a column with given <name>
+                           indicating whether a row is duplicated.
+File order might get modified to keep proper performance when -l/--keep-last or -C/--choose is used.

 Common options:
     -h, --help               Display this message